SJBRF/asic_design_course2024/README.md

 ------

-## Lab3: RISC-V Instruction identification
+## Lab3: RISCV Instruction identification

 **WHAT IS RISC-V?**
 RISC-V is an open-source instruction set architecture (ISA) that allows developers to develop processors for specific applications.